-The criteria for this category is set at a high threshold.
+The criteria in this category set a high threshold to meet.
 For the avoidance of doubt, simply having a medical or behavioural condition, or special educational or other needs, will not be sufficient.
-There must be compelling evidence that only Tudor Grange Primary Academy Perdiswell is suitable for the child to attend, and no other local school is suitable, which is caused by the need.
+There must be compelling evidence that only Tudor Grange Primary Academy Haselor is suitable for the child to attend and no other local school is suitable, which is caused by the need.